RuffBudda/21SIXTY-Content/README.md

 5. **Download or Copy Results**:
    - Use the download button (📥) to save any deliverable as a TXT file
    - Use the copy button (📋) to copy content to your clipboard
+6. **Projects Gallery**:
+   - Navigate to the "Projects Gallery" tab to view all your processed projects
+   - Each project card shows the title, date, duration, and whether content has been generated
+   - Click "Open Project" to load a project and access its transcript and generated content
+   - Delete projects you no longer need directly from the gallery

 ## API Endpoints